0330 055 2678 | Client Portal |

 The impact was severe—global manufacturing stopped for over two weeks, business operations were disrupted for six weeks, data was stolen and published online, and the company faced significant reputational and financial damage.
 This example starkly illustrates the need for a comprehensive Defence in Depth cybersecurity strategy.

-Defence in Depth: Zero Trust Methodology
+Defence in Depth: The Zero Trust Methodology

 Key Takeaways for Organisations